More choice is always better, right?

-The foot-in-the-door technique is a great way for ecommerce to build new customers leads simply by getting visitors to take one small step into the sales funnel.
-Benefit Cosmetics came up with a brilliant idea to get their foot in the door with potential new customers.
+The foot-in-the-door technique is a great way for e-commerce to build new customer leads simply by getting visitors to take one small step into the sales funnel.
+Yoga International came up with a brilliant idea to get their foot in the door with potential new customers.

-The pictures got Benefit a foot in the door with a huge pool of customers that they can now market to.
+The free 30-day free trial gets Yoga International a foot in the door with a huge pool of customers that they can now market to.
 Good deal, right?

 In January 2014, researchers asked 797 people to fill out a detailed questionnaire about the last time they had received a gift and if they gave back in return.
 They found that the greater perception of value someone had for a gift, the greater intention they had to give in return.

 What this means for e-commerce marketers is this: for giveaways, free shipping deals, etc., it's important to focus on giving as much value as possible to get the best conversion in return.
 If you can blow customer's minds with a gift of tremendous value (whether real or perceived) you can improve conversions dramatically.

 This doesn't necessarily mean actually giving away more.
 It could mean: